Categories

 Enter the terminology of “kill shelter,” which plants negative visions in our heads.
 In mine, cue the maniacal laughs and people running around with syringes, excited to euthanize a box of kittens that just arrived.

 Really?
 Yes.
-I’m embarrassed to say it, but it’s how I thought.
+That’s how I thought.

 Not very maniacal, is she?